Copperas Cove celebrates Small Business Saturday

+While not as well known as Black Friday, its sister holiday or event, Small Business Saturday, gives smaller businesses a chance at exposure and for customers more of an incentive to shop at small local businesses.

-COPPERAS COVE — With Black Friday come and gone, it’s oft overlooked sister holiday, Small Business Saturday begins.
-The city of Coppperas Cove was celebrating the event by having participants come out to Cove Chamber of Commerce office and receiving both a passport a goodie bag to set them on their scavenger hunt and deals.
+Copperas Cove did it’s own celebration of Small Business Saturday with having participants come over to the Copperas Cove Chamber & Visitors Bureau and picking up both a passport and a list of businesses that were participating in Small Business Saturday.

-The event has participants going to different shops in the Copperas Cove area in order get stamps from shopkeepers in order to win prizes.
-The winner who is drawn from the raffle on Dec.
-2 will receive a four-burner propane grill that is valued at $180.
-The second place winner will receive a $50 gift card.
+The event had participants going to different shops in the Copperas Cove area in order get stamps from shopkeepers in order to win prizes.
+The winner, drawn from the raffle on Thursday, received a four-burner propane grill that is valued at $180.
+The second place winner received a $50 gift card.

-Businesses taking part in the event ranged from Camp Caylor to Keith Ace Hardware to Red Apple Smoke Shop.

 “Someone came down to give me these stamps to put in someone’s passport, so I’m definitely interested to see all who come in today,” said Khan.

-But with the weather on Saturday, it made things pretty slow for most businesses in Cove.
+While things were a little slow for businesses in the area due to the rain on Saturday, some people did come out to support the event.

-Randy Burnett, the manager of Keith Ace Hardware, mentioned the same thing,
+Randy Burnett, the manager of Keith Ace Hardware believed weather could have been to blame for the slow start to the day.

-“Things have been slow because of the weather since people usually prefer to stay home when it rains,” Burnett said.
-“But we did have a couple of people come in for Small Business Saturday though.”

-Those who wish to participate can go to the chamber’s office, 204 E. Robertson Ave. in Cove, and pick up a passport.
+“We’ve had a few people come in to give a stamp on their passport but I think the weather is keeping some people home,” said Burnett.

 (0) comments